hiimim/LInBot/README.md

 T: Number of profiles the bot tried to access;

-V: Number of profiles the bot actually visited (users you can access: rank 3 or less);
+V: Number of profiles the bot actually visited (profiles you can access: rank 3 or less);

 Q: Number of profiles in queue.